 Do not write data in the $I^2C$ data shift register S0 and the $I^2C$ status register S1 until the bus busy flag BB becomes "0" after generating the STOP condition in the master mode.
-It is because the STOP condition waveform might not be normally generated.
+Because the STOP condition waveform might not be normally generated.
 Reading to the above registers do not have the problem.